defold/doc/docs/en/tutorials/car.md

 The last piece of the puzzle is a _script_ to control the car.
 A script is a component that contains a program that defines game object behaviors.
 With scripts you can specify the rules of your game, how objects should respond to various interactions (with the player as well as other objects).
 All scripts are written in the Lua programming language.
 To be able to work with Defold, you or someone on your team needs to learn how to program in Lua.

 Mark "main" in the *Project Explorer*, right-click and select <kbd>New ▸ Script File</kbd>.
-Name the new file *car.script*, then add it to the "car" game object by marking "car" in the *Outline* view, right click and select <kbd>Add Component From File</kbd>.
+Name the new file *car.script*, then add it to the "car" game object by marking "car" in the *Outline* view, right click and select <kbd>Add Component File</kbd>.
 Select *car.script* and click *OK*.
 Save the collection file.

 Double click *car.script* and edit the script so it contains the following: